-The doshas govern the biological and psychological process of our body, mind, and consciousness.
-They regulate the creation, maintenance, and destruction of body tissue as well as the elimination of waste products.
-They even govern our emotions and mental state.
-When in balance, they generate understanding, compassion, love, and health.
-When their balance is disturbed by stress, improper diet, and environmental conditions, they give rise to many disturbances such as anger, fear, anxiety, confusion, depression, and disease.
-All five elements are present in each dosha, but the predominance of two elements create a dosha.
+As the forces that govern our physiology, the doshas regulate the creation, maintenance, and destruction of body tissue, as well as the elimination of waste products.
+They also act as psychological drivers, governing our emotions and mental state.
+When in balance, the doshas generate understanding, compassion, and love and sustain mental health.
+When their balance is disturbed by stress, improper diet, and environmental conditions, they give rise to disturbances such as anger, fear, anxiety, confusion, depression, and disease.

-Kapha provides moisture to the skin; help heals wounds, lubrication to the joints, moisture the respiratory system, and builds the immunity.
-It gives stability and resistance, strength and vigor.
-Psychologically, excess Kapha is responsible for the emotions of attachment, greed, lust, and envy.
-When Kapha is in the balance, it expresses love, calmness, and forgiveness, when out of balance qualities such as heavy, slow, cool, oily, damp and static will appear.
+Psychologically, excess kapha is responsible for the emotions of attachment, greed, lust, and envy.
+When kapha is in the balance, it expresses love, calmness, and forgiveness; when out of balance it gives rise to heaviness, slowness, coolness, oiliness, dampness, and stasis.